Fiber Optic Splice Closure Up To 144 Cores Model: MBN-FOSC-A1

 Horizontal (Inline) fiber optic splice closures 144 Core with Mechanical Sealing by gland are made of excellent engineering plastics.
 Optical Fiber Splice Closure is applied in the junction and protecting of the fiber.
-It can be suitable for protecting optical fiber splices in straight-through and branching applications, and can be used in the aerial, duct and direct buried fiber optic cable projects.
+It can be suitable for protecting optical fiber splices in straight-through and branching applications and can be used in the aerial, duct, and direct buried fiber optic cable projects.
+If you have order in horixontal fiber optic splice enclosure, please feel free to contact us for a quick free quote.

 1.Horizontal / Inline type, 2 in 2 out, a total of 4 ports, suitable for 7~25mm cable.